zsparal/api-documentation/source/reference/v2/shipments-api/get-shipment.rst

               .. type:: URL object

-            - The resource URL of the order this shipment was created for
+            - The resource URL of the order this shipment was created for.

           * - ``documentation``